HollyESmith/MechaCar_Statistical_Analysis/README.md

 3. This linear model has an r-squared value of 0.7149, indicating that 71.5% of the variation in the output variable is explained by the input variables.
 Therefore this model *does* predict the mpg of MechaCar prototypes effectively.

-## Deliverable 2: Create Visualiztions for the Trip Analysis
+## Deliverable 2: Create Visualizations for the Trip Analysis

 The MechaCar Suspension_Coil.csv dataset contains the results from multiple production lots.
 In this dataset, the weight capacities of multiple suspension coils were tested to determine if the manufacturing process is consistent across production lots.
 Using my knowledge of R, I created 2 summary statistics tables: